ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

 # Estate Mapping

-This section discusses how to apply the standard to an organisation.
-Whilst the standard specifies the different categories of emissions that may be attributed to tech it doesn't say how to go from an organisational view to numbers in each of the categories.
-This section addresses this and does so from 2 perspectives:
+This page discusses how to apply the Tech Carbon Standard (TCS) to an organisation.
+Whilst the main [TCS diagram](https://www.techcarbonstandard.org/) specifies the different categories of technology emissions that should be recorded it doesn't explain how to go from an organisational view to numbers in each of the categories.
+This following sections address this and do so from 2 perspectives:
  1. Quantifying your tech carbon emissions at the org level - typically for reporting
  2. Understanding how to improve them

-The second requires an understanding not just of the absolute number across the org but also of where emissions fall from a team and service perspective.
+The second requires an understanding not just of the absolute number across the org but also of where emissions fall from a team and service perspective so that emissions improvements can be driven by the teams who can affect them.

 {% include linkedHeading.html heading="Organisational level view" level=2 %}

-In order to measure emissions and to drive improvement various divisions of the organisation must be involved and consulted.
-Every organisation is different, but many organisations will have amongst their many business services some IT Services divided up like the following:
+In order to measure emissions and to drive improvement various technology divisions of the organisation must be involved and consulted.
+Every organisation is different, but many organisations will have amongst their many business services some IT ones such as the following:
 <img style="max-width: 750px" class="none" alt="" src="/assets/images/estate/business_services.png" />

-The grey box is out of scope as this is about people and not emissions from tech - therefore it doesn't feature in the standard.
-The table below provides more detail:
+Firstly, note that the grey delivery services box is out of scope because development, delivery management etc is about people and the emissions from people is explicitly out of scope of the TCS which focuses on IT software and hardware.
+The table below provides more detail on each of the business services:

 <table>
 <tr>